justinlovinger/tag/README.md

 [![Workflow Status](https://github.com/justinlovinger/tag/workflows/build/badge.svg)](https://github.com/justinlovinger/tag/actions?query=workflow%3A%22build%22)

-# tag
+# Tag

 A utility to automatically organize files with a simple tagging system.

 ## Syntax

+A tagged filesystem stores metadata in `.tag/` and tagged paths outside `.tag/`.
+Tagged filesystems can be nested, meaning tagged directories can be tagged filesystems.

+Files are stored in `.tag/files/`, with the structure,
+`.tag/files/NAME`.

+Tags are stored in `.tag/tags/` with the structure,
+`.tag/tags/NAME/NAMESPACE/TAG`.
+The Tag program uses the namespace: `tag`.
+An arbitrary number of namespaces can be defined.
+Tags from all namespaces are used for building tagged paths.

+Links to files are stored outside `.tag/`.
+Each link is a tagged path.
-A tagged file consists of zero or more tags and a name.
+A tagged path consists of zero or more tags and a name.
 Each tag ends with `-` or `/`.
 Tags are separated from name by `_` directly following the end of a tag.
 For example,
 `foo-bar/_baz`
-is a file named `baz`
+is a path named `baz`
 with tags `foo` and `bar`.
 `foo/bar-_baz`,
 `foo-bar-_baz`,
 and `foo/bar/_baz`
 are equivalent.
 Tags cannot start with `.`.
-Tagged files cannot have the same tag more than once.
+Tagged paths cannot have the same tag more than once.
 Tag order is arbitrary.
-Name can be an empty string,
-such as `foo-_`.

 ## Terminology

-A "tagged file" is a file with the above syntax.
+A "tagged path" is a link to a file.
+It stores tags and a name in its path.
 It may have zero tags.

-A directory with the above syntax is also a "tagged file".
+An "inline-tag" is a tag in a tagged path ended by `-`.

+A "directory-tag" is a tag in a tagged path ended by `/`.

+A "tagged file" is a file or directory in `.tag/files/`.
-This utility makes no distinction between tagged directories and regular tagged files.
+The term refers to both tagged directories and tagged regular files.

+A "name" is the name of a file in `.tag/files/`, including extension.

-A "tagged filesystem" is a directory containing tagged files.
+A "tagged filesystem" is a directory containing tagged files and tagged paths.
-The term does *not* imply a separately mounted filesystem.
+The term does _not_ imply a separately mounted filesystem.

-An inline-tag is a tag ended by `-`.
-A directory-tag is a tag ended by `/`.

 ## Building